 Human migration is not a new phenomenon.
 For centuries, people have left their homes in search of better lives elsewhere.
 In the last decade, the process of globalization has caused an unprecedented amount of migration from the least developed countries of Asia, Africa, Latin America and Eastern Europe to Western Europe, Australia and North America.

-Currently, economic instability appears to be the main reason for illegal migration movement throughout the world, while many migrants are refugees or asylum seekers.
+Currently, economic instability appears to be the main reason for the illegal movement of migrants throughout the world, while many migrants are refugees or asylum seekers.

 Organized criminal networks